SevenShepherd/SevenShepherd.github.io/_posts/2024-08-21-repent-means-turn.markdown

 This is undeniable proof using scripture alone, that a turning away from sin was what Jesus meant in Matt.
 4:17 when he said *"Repent."* He wanted you to feel true contrition (2Cor.
 7:10) for the things you have done, to the point of turning away from them.

 > When God raised up his servant, Jesus, he sent him <span style="font-weight:bold;color:ForestGreen;">first</span> to you people of Israel, to bless you by <span style="font-weight:bold;color:Goldenrod;">turning each of you back from your sinful ways</span>. &mdash; Acts 3:26 NLT
+>
+>> <span style="font-size:0.8em;">26: <span style="font-weight:bold;color:ForestGreen;">First to you, Jews will be followed by Gentiles</span> in God’s plan for salvation.
+Wicked ways, from which Jews must repent (v.
+19) &mdash; The Jewish Annotated New Testament (TJANT)</span>
+>
+>> <span style="font-size:0.8em;">26: <span style="font-weight:bold;color:ForestGreen;">First to you, implying the later mission to the Gentiles.</span> &mdash; New Oxford Annotated Bible, Fifth (NOAB), the study Bible from Oxford University.
+Over 50 years of students, and professors, relying on The New Oxford Annotated Bible as an unparalleled authority.
+Contains Secular, Jewish, & Ecumenical Scholarship.</span>

 <!-- As you can see, the Apostle Peter himself, the rock on which the church was built, has taken to my defense on this issue and against those who falsely teach assent changes in the mind.  -->